 - You may discuss assignments in general terms with anyone you like.
-However, you should not discuss actual code, in any form, with anyone other than your teammates and course staff.
-You may not discuss code at a white board. - You may not help anyone other than your teammates debug code for this course. - What you submit for grading, including written material and coding, must be entirely your own work, your teammates' work, or part of the code base handed out by the professor at the beginning of the semester.
+However, you should not discuss actual code or specific configuration directives, in any form, with anyone other than your teammates and course staff.
+You may not discuss code at a white board. - You may not help anyone other than your teammates debug assignments for this course. - What you submit for grading, including written material and coding, must be entirely your own work, your teammates' work, or part of the what was handed out by the professor at the beginning of the semester.
 The only exception permitted to this rule is if the professor gives explicit, written permission, in a course handout, Web page, or E-mail, to use or adapt other source code in your work.
-In this case, the origins of all such code must be clearly cited in your submission.
+In this case, the origins of all such code must

-- You may not share, transmit, or receive source code written for this class from anyone else except your partner, the professor, and the TAs.
-This includes both electronic forms of transmission such as E-mail or downloading, as well as written or printed source code. - Except in the case of explicit written permission given by the professor, you may not include in your submissions for this course any source code obtained from a textbook, downloaded from the Internet, extracted from a software package or source code library, or from any other similar source.
-Even if you make substantial modifications to such code yourself, you may not include it in your submissions. - Any (permitted) outside input to a homework assignment must be acknowledged.
+- be clearly cited in your submission. - You may not share, transmit, or receive source code written for this class from anyone else except your partner, the professor, and the TAs.
+This includes both electronic forms of transmission such as E-mail or downloading, as well as written or printed source code. - You are welcome to consult any public reference, such as a web page or library book, but you may not ask for help with a homework assignment online.
+In other words, do not hire someone to help you with homework, do not post questions about how to work a homework on a forum, or otherwise seek someone else to think through the problems for you.
+Your work must be your own.
+You may read relevant forum discussions that already exist on the internet. - Any (permitted) outside input to a homework assignment must be acknowledged.
 For instance, if you get an idea from a web site, textbook or discussion, with other students, you should cite this in your project submission.
 Note that citation does not excuse copying of code or other expressly forbidden actions; citations are required for permitted input. - You are responsible to take suitable precautions to protect your written work.
-For instance, do not leave printouts lying around, lest you be suspected as an accessory to cheating. - The appearance of extremely similar code fragments in more than one partnership's submission will be treated as evidence that code has been shared.
+For instance, do not leave printouts lying around, lest you be suspected as an accessory to cheating. - The appearance of extremely similar code fragments or configuration files in more than one partnership's submission will be treated as evidence that code has been shared.
 Note that code fragments can be extremely similar even if they are formatted differently and use different identifiers.
-Indeed, the appearance of extremely similar code fragments that differ in this way will be regarded as evidence of an attempt to conceal that sharing has taken place. - You may not look at code from previous years of this course.
+Indeed, the appearance of extremely similar code fragments that differ in this way will be regarded as evidence of an attempt to conceal that sharing has taken place. - You may not look at other students' solutions from previous years of this course. - You may not look at other students' solutions from similar courses at other universities. - Do not show another person (other than the instructor or TA) your work or explain how you solved a problem until after the semester end.
+Because we have a very liberal lateness policy, you should not assume that another student has completed an assignment after the deadline. - If you are in doubt about whether or not you are permitted to use particular source materials, you should obtain written permission from the professor, in advance of your submission.
+Such permission is best requested and obtained by E-mail.